What is a Rubber Roof? Your Ultimate Guide to Rubber Roofing

 If you’re considering sealing a leaking metal roof with a rubber roof, an alternative option is to top your existing metal roof with a one.

 This would involve covering the existing roof with a layer of insulation, followed by the new metal roofing.
 Depending on your roof, however, installing a rubber roof may be the more affordable option.

 Another option if your metal roof is leaking is to reseal the roof with fiberglass webbing.

-Hire the Right Rubber Roofer Near you
+Hire an Expert Rubber Roofer Near You

 But an incorrectly installed rubber roof will need to be replaced within just a few years.
 More importantly, a roof that’s installed incorrectly can cause damage to the structure underneath.